Unique Classification

 probability

-Statistical confidence of the model in selecting correct class for the square
+Statistical confidence of the model in selecting the most correct class for the square

 inference_timestamp